 During this last decade SCCI has begun building (and in all but one project, as the lead JV partner) mega projects including the current $800 million Gerald Desmond Bridge cable stay bridge for the Port of Long Beach and the $900 million BART extension to San Jose.
 Recently SCCI expanded their geographic capabilities into Washington State with constructing water, electrical and large light rail projects in and around the city of Seattle.
 Shimmick is now opening an office in Hawaii as well with the recent procurement of another mega project to design and build an $875 million light rail project in Honolulu.

-In the last few years, SCCI has also started a foundation group that is performing foundation work of all types throughout the western United States, Colorado and Hawaii.
+In the last few years, Shimmick started a foundation group that is performing work throughout the western United States, Colorado and Hawaii.
 This work includes some of the most technical and challenging large diameter drilled shaft foundation projects in the US.